1. The Vijayanagara Empire was founded in ___________.

 Explanation: The Nayankara system granted lands to military chiefs (Nayakas) in return for maintaining troops.

-30. The head of the village administration was called:
+30. The head of the village administration was called___________.

 A) Gavunda